Anidulafungin

-Anidulafungin (INN) (trade names Eraxis, Ecalta) is a semisynthetic echinocandin used as an antifungal drug.
-It was previously known as LY303366.
+Anidulafungin (INN) (sold under the brand name Eraxis among others, is a semisynthetic echinocandin used as an antifungal medication.
 It may also have application in treating invasive Aspergillus infection when used in combination with voriconazole.
 It is a member of the class of antifungal drugs known as the echinocandins; its mechanism of action is by inhibition of (1→3)-β-D-glucan synthase, an enzyme important to the synthesis of the fungal cell wall.

-It is on the World Health Organization's List of Essential Medicines.
+Anidulafungin is a therapeutic alternative on the World Health Organization's List of Essential Medicines.